rust-random/rand/README.md

 -   Version 0.7 was released in June 2019, moving most non-uniform distributions to an external crate, moving `from_entropy` to `SeedableRng`, and many small changes and fixes.
--   The `master` branch is close to 0.8 release.
+-   Version 0.8 was released in December 2020 with many small changes.

 A detailed [changelog](CHANGELOG.md) is available for releases.